engie-group/zabel-elements/README.md

 # zabel-elements

+## Overview

-The standard tools library for Zabel.
+This is part of the Zabel platform.
+The **zabel-elements** package contains the standard _elements_ library for Zabel.

-It contains two parts:

-1. The **zabel.elements.clients** module
-2. The **zabel.elements.services** base classes module

-The tools handled in this library are:
+An element is a service such as _Artifactory_ or _Jenkins_ or a LDAP server that can be used or managed by the Zabel platform.

+This package provides the necessary wrappers for some elements commonly found in many workplaces, namely:

 - Artifactory
+- CloudBeesJenkins
 - Confluence
 - GitHub
-- CloudBeesJenkins
 - Jira
 - Kubernetes (in alpha)
 - SonarQube
 - SquashTM

+You can use this library independently of the Zabel platform, as it has no specific dependencies on it.

+In particular, the **zabel.elements.clients** module may be of interest if you want to perform some configuration tasks from your own Python code.

+We are open to contribution of new wrappers, or extensions of existing wrappers.
+But elements can be provided in their own packages to.

+## Architecture

+It contains two parts:

+- The **zabel.elements.clients** module
+- The **zabel.elements.services** base classes module

-## zabel.elements.clients
+### zabel.elements.clients

 The **zabel.elements.clients** library provides a wrapper class per tool.